 |Snorkeling Tour Operator||(809) 468-4055||4.4 mi.
 West of Central Rio San Juan|

-For more information concerning snorkeling, including helpful suggestions and tips for beginners and "pros" read this extensive discussion of snorkeling in the Caribbean.
+To learn more about snorkeling, including helpful suggestions and tips for beginners and "pros" read our exhaustive Caribbean snorkeling page.

 If the idea of a less crowded, relatively unexplored area of the country when it comes to snorkeling appeals to you, then Rio San Juan is just the place for your next underwater adventure.

 Help us improve!
 We welcome your corrections and suggestions.